LBHB/NEMS_PRE2018-03-09/docs/signals.md

 # Signals

 `Signals` are the fundamental objects for storing timeseries data.
-The represent a value that changes in time, like the volume level of a speaker, the voltage across the membrane of a neuron, or the movement of an insect.
-They are objects designed to be useful for signal processing operations.
+The represent a value that changes in time, like the volume level of a speaker, the voltage across the membrane of a neuron, or the coordinates of a moving insect.
+They are objects designed to be useful for signal processing operations and data selection.

-You can create `Signal` objects from a file, from a matrix, or from another `Signal`.
+You can create `Signal` objects [from a file](#loading-signals-from-files), [from another signal](#creating-signals-from-other-signals), or [from a matrix](#creating-signals-from-numpy-arrays).

 An important note for beginners: once created, a `Signal` object cannot be changed -- it is /immutable/, just like tuples in Python.
 This is intentional and enables specific optimizations while also preventing entire classes of errors.
 But don't worry: we have made it easy to create new `Signal` objects based on other ones.